'It doesn't look like we are going to get penalties this season' - Frustrated McGlynn bemoans poor performance

-Montrose 1-1 Falkirk: McGuffie wondergoal earns Bairns a point in tight affair
+Montrose 1-1 Falkirk: McGuffie wonderstrike earns Bairns a point in tight affair

 A Craig McGuffie wonderstrike earned Falkirk a point against Montrose on Saturday afternoon in League One, with the sides playing out a 1-1 draw.